 Is your electric water heater not working, and you don’t know why?
-Listed here are some problems you may be having and how to troubleshoot and repair them.
+Listed here are some problems you may be having and how to troubleshoot a broken water heater and then repair it.

 Let's take a look at these problems and what possible causes and repairs you can try: